jdtcob/Getting-Cleaning-Data-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 You should create one R script called run_analysis.R that does the following.
--Merges the training and the test sets to create one data set.
+- Merges the training and the test sets to create one data set.
--Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
--Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive variable names.
--From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!